Apricot & Coconut Breads

 - Allow breads to cool completely in the tins before turning out onto a wire rack over a large tray.

 - To make icing, whisk together lemon juice, icing sugar and vanilla bean paste until smooth.
-Pour over the top of the breads and decorate with extra Crunchy Clusters before serving.
+Pour over the top of the breads and decorate with extra clusters before serving.